Can You Refinance Federal Student Loans?

 If you have a lot of student loans and are having a difficult time paying them off, student loan refinancing is an option worth exploring.
 Student loan debt is a huge crisis for Americans, but refinancing your loans could help you save thousands of dollars in interest and potentially reduce the amount of time it takes to pay back your loans since more of your payments will go toward the actual principal balance.

 Refinancing involves taking out a new loan (most likely at a lower interest rate) to pay off your existing student loans.
-When you refinance, you have to choose a complete new private lender with new terms to follow.
+When you refinance your student loans, you have to choose a complete new private lender with new terms to follow.
 So, if you have to refinance through a private lender this seems simple to do when you already have private student loans.
 But can you refinance federal student loans, too?

 There Is No Federal Loan Refinancing, But…